List of the Best Android Application Testing Tools for your reference:

 - Clearly, determine what tests are to be automated;

 - Formulate requirements to the automated tests and the tools for automation;

 - Study at least several available and more or less suitable tools for automation;

 - Select the most suitable one or more tools basing on the researches;

 - Discuss the chosen automation tools with other project parties, explain the choice, and get their approval;

 - Proceed to test automation.

 Such approach and sequence of steps would be approved by most of the quality assurance experts.

-Many different kinds of computers have appeared recently, their appearance started rapid development of software products.
+Many different kinds of computers have appeared recently, their appearance started the rapid development of software products.
 The most amazing is the evolution of mobile devices; they significantly differ from common personal computers by characteristics, ways, and conditions of interaction with them.

 Consequently, smartphones and tablets require special mobile applications that differ from desktop ones.

 The operating system of most of the personal computers is Windows.
 Among popular mobile operating systems are Android, Apple iOS, Blackberry OS, Windows Phone, Symbian and others.

 Also, read => Beginner’s Guide to Mobile Application Testing

 Top Android Testing Tools

 Let’s explore modern tools for automated testing of applications supported on one of the most widespread mobile operating system – Android.